Cargo Bike Faceoff

 Cargo bikes are not unlike todays baby strollers, they are carefully-considered products with price tags that demand discernment.
 And, since we carry not just one cargo bike brand but several, it's worth discussing which one is right for you.

 So, what to look for when buying a cargo bike?
-The answers are:
+The key features are as follows:

 - Outdoor storability